krober10nd/HamJacobi/README.md

 ## Compile

 This code is designed to be mex'ed using https://github.com/audiofilter/mex-it.
-From MATLAB enter the following command.
+From MATLAB enter the following command:

 mex CXXFLAGS="\$CXXFLAGS -std=c++11" FastHJ.cpp

+Note: you may have to start MATLAB from the terminal like so:

+LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6 matlab

 ## Usage